Mathematical Foundation#

 Take for example the word game.
 Many games share common characteristics and properties but whenever you think there is a good definition that fits all games, we can find counter examples.
 It is quite difficult to work out the essence of games.
 So what is a game?
 A game is what we call a game and we call those things and activities ‘game’ because it is (socially) useful to do so.
 It helps us navigate through the mess.
 At some point in time, someone called foodball a ‘game’ and that description kept being used because it was useful and made sense at the time and place.
 Our language is deeply connected to social practices.
 There would be no words, no language, and no thinking without the social.

 Wittgenstein brings up the example of a beatle in a box.
-Imagine a group of people each box in everyone’s box is they call a beetle.
-However, no one is ever allowed to in anyone elses box.
-They can only look into their own box.
-However, they can talk meaningful about beetles even though they don’t know what others have in their boxes or indeed if there is anything in them at all.
-The thing in each person’s box is irrelevant to the shared public meaning of the term ‘beetles’.
+Imagine a group of people.
+Each have a box and in everyone’s box is something they call “a beetle”.
+However, no one is ever allowed to look into anyone elses box.
+They can only look into their own box—the beetle is an analogy of our personal feelings, e.g. pain.
+However, they can talk meaningful about beetles even though they don’t know what others have in their boxes or, indeed, if there is anything in them at all.
+The thing in each person’s box is irrelevant to the shared public meaning of the term “beetle”.
 The words meaning is determined by the use people make of the term and not the private something hidden away from view.
 Whatever is or isn’t in each person’s box is irrelevant.
 It cancels out.
-Wittgenstein uses this analogy to go agains the assumption that experiences are private to us.
-We think that no one knows my personal color or pain experiences.
+Wittgenstein uses this analogy to go agains the assumption that meaning is or can be private to us.
+We think that no one knows my personal color or pain sensation.
 In other words, no one can see the beetle in my box.
-But the meaning of sensation words such as pain and color isn’t given by referring to some private inner introspective something—a sensation to which you alone have access to.
-In his view there cannot be more to the public meaning of our language than we are capable of teaching each other.
-The private something—the beetle—may or may not exist and may or may not be different from other beetles, cannot have a role in that teaching because we cannot get at it.
+Of course, it is true that your pain can not be felt by someone else.
+But the meaning of sensation words such as “pain” and “red” isn’t given by referring to some private inner introspective something—a sensation to which you alone have access to.
+The meaning of these words come from how the word is used in shared practices and language-games.
+In Wittgenstein’s view there cannot be more to the public meaning of our language than we are capable of teaching each other.
+The private something—the beetle—may or may not exist and may or may not be different from other beetles.
+It cannot have a role in that teaching because we cannot get at it linguistically.

 Platon believed that these abstractions are more accurate than what we perceive.
 He thought that the perception of a chair is an obscuration of the perfect idea that shines through it.
 Thereby contradictiong Wittgenstein by establishing an essence of the chair.
 I think it is the other way around, and instead of perfect and imperfect, I use the terms concrete and abstract.
-The chair is concrete, but our perception of it has nothing to do with it with the exception that it enables us to deal with it.
+The chair is concrete, but our perception of it has nothing to do with it, except that it enables us to deal with it.
 Our perception is the first abstraction born out of Kant’s understanding—we are able to perceive it as one thing.
-The second-order abstraction of it, e.g., using the word chair, is a silent agreement of a set of perceptions we call chair.
+The second-order abstraction of it, e.g., using the word “chair”, is a silent agreement of a set of perceptions we call “chair”.
 For a number, e.g. the number one, this is similar.
+But this meaning can shift.
+It has to be re-established again and again in social pracitice.

 This does not mean we have to experience negative numbers to find them.
 Einstein came up with his theory by virtually thinking about it.
 Back then, there was no way to experience it.
 But I would argue that he had lived through everything to make his leap of understanding.
 He had learned a good fundament, lived in a certain time and had a brilliant mind.
 Similar to thinking about pink elephants, he knew \(A\) and \(B\) and was able to connect both.
 In other words, he had the imagination to come up with a concept that was useful enough that it rendered Newton’s theory ‘wrong’ or maybe to use a better term inaccurate.

 Only because we have never experienced a perfect circle does not mean we can not find a description of one.
 I have never experienced a pink elephant, but I can perfectly picture one.
+One might say: “Ok but you know what ‘pink’ and ‘elephant’ means” but the same is true for the mathematical objects from which the perfect circle emerges.
 Does this mean there has to be another perfect world where the idea of a pink elephant lives?
 The world of ideas cripples the fascination with the infinite complexity of what there is.
 It trys to bind the infinite to the finite, Kierkegaard might say.
 Wittgenstein would probalby say that the word “existing” in the language game of mathematics is completely different from its meaning in any other language games.
 He would argue that Plato confused different language games, i.e., the mistake is a missuse of language.

 We have never experienced a perfect circle.
 But we found a model called circle that models circle-like objects that we perceived.
 Such an object does not exist, like an apple right in front of me but it is a good abstraction of circle-like things.